STEM-Enable/Accessibility-of-maths-e-resources/docs/Notes.md

 ### Interactive/dynamic

-* Check that the software/system meets WCAG 2.1 level AA
+* Check that the software/system meets WCAG 2.1 level AA - ask the vendor, procure on this basis
-  * Ask them!
 * Check that mathematics is rendered via MathJax
 * Add subtitles/closed captions to video
   * We do this by upload to YouTube, wait for automatic captions to be provided, download as transcript, correct in a text editor, upload, get YouTube to sync and then download as subtitles and add as a subtitle track using.
+* Handwriting is an interactive/dynamic element which cannot be made accessible
+  * If you handwrite in OneNote then some aspects of it can be accessed but it is complicated...

-Don't avoid using something if it currently can't be made accessible - Geogebra isn't fully accessible but it is really great for many disabled students.
+**Don't avoid using something if it currently can't be made technically accessible but is important for other sorts of access.**

+* Handwriting and Geogebra aren't fully accessible but it is really great for many disabled students.
 * Provide an alternative way to access the same content or experience.
+  * Rely on a 'spine' of accessible materials and make sure you are referencing them e.g. Hand annotate a gappy version of accessible notes and say aloud what you are doing where and have the full notes have what you are going to handwrite
 * Tell students what is and isn't accessible and who to contact if it is a problem.
 Know what you will do if they contact you!

 ### Desmos